 (7) The decision of the Board or of a majority of the members of the Board shall in each case be reported in writing by the Board to the Minister and shall be final and effect shall be given to every such decision.

 [Regulation 24 inserted in Gazette 23 Nov 1966 p.
 2865; amended in Gazette 29 Dec 2006 p.
-5918.]
+5918; amended by No. 47 of 2011 s.
+17.]

 25. Classification Committee

-The Classification Committee shall consist of not less than 3 members duly appointed by the Minister, at least one of whom shall be a representative of the department principally assisting in the administration of the Land Administration Act 1997, and one a representative of the Returned Sailors, Soldiers and Airmen’s Imperial League of Australia.
+The Classification Committee shall consist of not less than 3 members duly appointed by the Minister, at least one of whom shall be a representative of the department principally assisting in the administration of the Land Administration Act 1997, and one a representative of The Returned and Services League of Australia WA Branch Incorporated.

 [Regulation 25 amended in Gazette 29 Dec 2006 p.
-5918.]
+5918; amended by No. 47 of 2011 s.
+17.]

 26. Chairman of Committee